yuepingwang/Threejs_workshop/README.md

 Three.js uses the common concepts of 3D modelling, such as geometric objects, transformations, lights, materials, textures, and cameras.
 But it also has additional features that build on the power and flexibility of WegGL.

 <h1>Libraries and Downloads</h1>
-You can download the full three.js libraries and find their documentations at the main web site, <link href="http://threejs.org/">http://threejs.org.
+You can download the full three.js libraries and find their documentations at the main web site: <link href="http://threejs.org/">
+However the full download is extremely large and contains many libraries and example files not commonly used.
+The core features of three.js are defined in a single large JavaScript file named "three.js".
+There is also a smaller "minified" version, three.min.js, that contains the same definitions in a format that is not meant to be human-readable.

 <!-- HTML generated using hilite.me --><div style="background: #272822; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%"><span style="color: #66d9ef">const</span> <span style="color: #a6e22e">WIDTH</span> <span style="color: #f92672">=</span> <span style="color: #ae81ff">400</span><span style="color: #f8f8f2">;</span>
 <span style="color: #66d9ef">const</span> <span style="color: #a6e22e">HEIGHT</span> <span style="color: #f92672">=</span> <span style="color: #ae81ff">300</span><span style="color: #f8f8f2">;</span>